-- Technical study with hydrogeologist to check ground water quality and potential impact. - Develop drought emergency plan: Technical study with the external contractors to defined an action plan in case of drought period / to be validated by local authorities (DREAL)
+Both planned actions have been finalized: - Technical study with hydrogeologist to check ground water quality and potential impact. - Develop drought emergency plan: Technical study with the external contractors to defined an action plan in case of drought period / to be validated by local authorities (DREAL) The drought emergency plan has also been shared with the local authorities (DREAL) and the site is awaiting for a feedback from DREAL.
+In the meantime, workshops on conscious water management were held to increase the awareness on the matter leading into water savings ideas to be assessed, prioritized and then implemented on site.

-Cost calculation is based on the cost of consultancy to develop the emergency action plan (a) cost for the consultancy: 5000 CHF/month (b) number of months: 3 Financial figure = (a) \times (b) = 5000 \times 3 = 15,000
+Cost calculation is based on the cost of consultancy to develop the emergency action plan (a) cost for the consultancy: 5000 CHF/month (b) number of months: 3 Financial figure = (a) $\times$ (b) = 5000 $\times$ 3 = 15,000